librosa/librosa/CONTRIBUTING.md

 How to contribute
 -----------------

-The preferred way to contribute to scikit-learn is to fork the [main repository](http://github.com/bmcfee/librosa/) on
+The preferred way to contribute to librosa is to fork the [main repository](http://github.com/bmcfee/librosa/) on
 GitHub: